Vintharas/js13k-spaceshooter/README.md

     - Separate background and foreground objects.
 There's no need to check
     - extract checking whether an object is viewable to the render method within the scene.
 We no longer need to do it per sprite?
 As I've been doing it
 - Techniques to reduce space
-  - wrap kontra library
+  - wrap kontra library -> this didn't work
   - write the loading assets component from scratch.
 I'll only need the images, so I don't really need 1K only for loading 3 images
-  - update ts not to transpile stuff to ES5
+  - [*] update ts not to transpile stuff to ES5
+  - use spritesheet with all sprites
 - Optimize build
   - test closure compiler
     - this is going to be a pain in the ass